rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - Packet/sequential number
 - Protocol information

-#### The role of switches and routers in a computer network:
+#### Switch, routers and modems
 - Switch uses MAC addresses to forward data frames between devices within the same network.
+Operates at data link layer.
 - Router uses IP addresses to send data packets between devices in different networks.
+Operates at network layer.
+- Modem converts digital signals to analog signals and vice versa.

 ### 4.1.5 Explain client-server architecture.
 C-S Network: One or more devices act as a server